NessaLiu/NessaLiu/README.md

 :art: With a passion for art brewed from childhood, I love sketching, painting and working with designs and illustrations using traditional and digital media! :pencil2:

+:camera: I also love documenting special moments and capturing experiences through photography and a bit of vlogging as well :sunglasses:

 :envelope: I'm always excited to make new connections, so feel free to reach out to me: https://www.linkedin.com/in/vanessa-liu014/